RakhithJK/spyder-ide-spyder-wiki/Projects-Proposal.md

 ## Projects to support
 Initially there should be support for basic projects such as simple container for a bunch of scripts in version control and a specific environment, and a Python package.

+### Python packages
+This projects could include a basic setup for including a `readme.md` file, a .**ignore file and the basic structure including a `setup.py` etc..

 ## Future Projects to support?
 Support for more project types could grow gradually in the form of plugins